thaycacac/quiz-system-struts/README.md

 You can used Java Web Standard or Struts framework to create this part, but Struts framework is a preferred one with maximum score will be 10, otherwise, the maximum score is limited at 8.
 You are requested to do following tasks:
 1. Create a web page for teacher to input his name, and based on the name, the teacher identification will be specified.
-2. Create a web page to show the live progress of latest session quiz which is running as follow:
+2. Create a web page to show the live progress of latest session quiz which is running.

 >     **Student**